lua-console.nvim - is a handy scratch pad / REPL / debug console for Lua development and Neovim exploration and configuration.

 .
 Variables with local

-If you want a classic REPL experience, when the context is cleared on every execution, set preserve_context = false
+If you want the context to be cleared before every execution, set preserve_context = false

 .